-* Get everything washed, organized and ready to go the night before.
+- Get everything washed, organized, laid out and ready to go the night before.

 - If you don't have a canning pot, just use a large pot and place a metal trivet on the bottom. (the water needs to circulate around and under each jar)

 - If your tomatoes are muddy and dirty wash them in the bathtub.
 If they only have a bit of surface dirt, just wipe them with a dishtowel.

-* Some people also add in a basil leaf to infuse basil flavour into the sauce.
+- Some people also add in a basil leaf to infuse basil flavour into the sauce.
 I do not.
-For one thing the leaf turns black and gross looking.

 - Play opera while you're spending the day pressing tomatoes.
 Even if you don't like opera.